davrot/pytutorial/matlab/6/README.md

 a2 = manifold.*manifold';
 ```

 However, this is still not yet the pinnacle of elegance that can be reached.
-Thinking a little about this problem, one might come to the conclusion that the mathematical operation that is intended can be described as a matrix multiplication of a $N$x$1$-matrix with a $1$x$N$-matrix (the so-called outer product of two vectors):
+Thinking a little about this problem, one might come to the conclusion that the mathematical operation that is intended can be described as a matrix multiplication of a $N$ x $1$ -matrix with a $1$ x $N$ -matrix (the so-called outer product of two vectors):

 ```matlab
 N = 17;